Nālani Kanakaʻole

-Nalani Kanakaʻole (born March 19, 1946) is an American Hawaiian kumu hula (hula teacher) at Hālau o Kekuhi, the dance company.
-The daughter of Edith Kanakaʻole, she leads Hālau o Kekuhi along with her niece Huihui Kanahele-Mossman.
+Nālani Kanakaʻole (March 19, 1946 – January 3, 2026) was a Hawaiian kumu hula (hula teacher) at Hālau o Kekuhi, the dance company.
+The daughter of Edith Kanakaʻole, she led Hālau o Kekuhi along with her niece Huihui Kanahele-Mossman.
 In 1993, she and her sister, Pualani Kanakaʻole Kanahele, were jointly named National Heritage Fellows by the National Endowment for the Arts, which recognized them as "Hula Masters".

 Early life and education

-Kanakaʻole was raised on homestead lands in Keaukaha, Hilo, Hawaii, in a traditional Hawaiian fashion.
+Born on March 19, 1946, Kanakaʻole was raised on homestead lands in Keaukaha, Hilo, Hawaii, in a traditional Hawaiian fashion.
 She first learned hula from her grandmother, Mary Kekuewa Kanaele Fujii.
 She was 13 years old when her mother Edith Kanakaʻole started work as a hula teacher, and began teaching hula herself at the age of 14 in 1960.
 Her family spoke the Hawaiian language at home.

 Career

 In 1985, Kanakaʻole opened Sig Zane Designs alongside her husband, Sig Zane.

-Personal life
+Personal life and death

 In 1982, Kanakaʻole and Sig Zane had a son, Kūhaʻo Zane.

+Kanaka’ole died in Hilo on January 3, 2026, at the age of 79.